ca25nada/spawncamping-wallhack/README.md

   Hovering the mouse over the letter grade shows the amount of points away from the nearest letter grade.

 * **Simfile Tab** <sup>Incomplete, Disabled for 2p</sup>
-  This tab is supposed to contain more detailed information about the simfile buuuuuut it's incomplete.
+  Contains slightly more detailed information of the currently selected simfile.
-  Aside from the hash values for the .sm files, there's more info in the general tab as of right now mfw.

 * **Score Tab** <sup>Disabled for 2p</sup>
   This tab will list all the scores and their stats that are currently saved.
 (Separated by rate mods if Rate Filter is enabled.)